dgcfung/js-events-lesson/readme.md

 * Understand the different types of events we can work with in JS
 * Setup an event listener and an event handler
 * Use the event object

-### Callbacks

-* Explain the concept of a "callback" and how we can pass functions as arguments to other functions
-* Explain why callbacks are important to asynchronous program flow
-* Pass a named function as a callback to **another** function
-* Pass an anonymous function as a callback to another function

 ## Framing